kambulatAL/VUT-FIT-projects/README.md

-# There are some of my VUT FIT school projects
+# There are some of my VUT FIT university projects

 List of the projects: